lurchmath/lde/docs/api-lde.md

  * `"validation complete"` - feedback of this type means that the LDE has completed the entire validation phase.
 No validation for any structure is still running.
 The `subject` field will be "OT root".
+ * `"validation result"` - feedback of this type will be about one particular node in the Input Tree (as its subject) and will contain the validation computed for that node.
+It will contain at least a `validity` field which will be one of three strings: "valid", "invalid", or "indeterminate".